monosans/proxy-scraper-checker/README.md

   cd ~/proxy-scraper-checker && sh start-termux.sh
   ```

+## Checking local proxy lists

+To check the local proxy lists, start the Python HTTP server on your local machine by running the `python -m http.server --bind localhost` command in the folder with the proxy lists.
+After that, add links to the appropriate files in `config.ini`.

 ## Folders description

 When the script finishes running, the following folders will be created (this behavior can be changed in the config):